 We begin our adventure as we wing to South Africa.

-Our base in the miraculous Delta is the secluded, beautifully shaded Kadizora Camp.
-Intimate and lovingly fashioned, Kadizora has many charms: unflashy luxury, great dining, extraordinarily well-designed tents (and we think its large fire pit is a near-matchless place to watch Africa’s piercingly expressive stars).
+Our base in the miraculous Delta is the secluded Kadizora Camp.
+Intimate and lovingly fashioned, Kadizora has many charms: unflashy luxury, great dining, extraordinarily well-designed tents (and we think its large fire pit is a near matchless place to watch Africa’s piercingly expressive stars).

-Among the camps in the Delta that offer optional hot air ballooning, Kadizora is notable for its variety of game-viewing experiences, from canoeing in the Delta’s serene waterways, to guided walking safaris, to four-wheel drive excursions in the neighboring plains.
+Among the camps in the Delta that offer optional hot air ballooning, Kadizora is notable for its variety of game-viewing experiences, from canoeing in the Delta’s serene waterways, to guided walking safaris, to four-wheeled drive excursions in the neighbouring plains.
 All the classic African headliners are to be seen, sometimes unexpectedly.
-“One of the Okavango’s delights, Frans Lanting writes, “is the sheer surprise of seeing an elephant emerge from underwater.”
+“One of the Okavango’s delights,” Frans Lanting writes, “is the sheer surprise of seeing an elephant emerge from underwater.”

 A quick flight takes us southeastward to Gomoti Plains Camp, where the river of that name, a thick tendril of Okavango lushness, is bounded by savannah giving way to desert, offering us another exceptionally varied look at intertwined ecosystems and the charismatic animals that call them home.
 Because of Gomoti’s untroubled remoteness, much wildlife filming and research has been done here, of lions, elephants, buffalo, and especially of the area’s large coterie of African wild dogs, sometimes called painted wolves.